 In this case, Goodwin won a significant First Amendment victory in the U.S. District Court for the District of New Mexico.
 The matter involved an anti-panhandling ordinance enacted by the city of Albuquerque that made it illegal for pedestrians to stand on virtually any median in the city, and also made it illegal for pedestrians, drivers, or passengers to engage in “physical exchanges” on City roadways.

-Goodwin lawyers Kevin Martin, Jaime Santos (who argued the winning summary judgment motion), Gerard Cedrone, Christopher Herbert and Martin Topol partnered with the ACLU of New Mexico in early 2018 to bring the lawsuit, representing plaintiffs who solicited donations along Albuquerque roadways, plaintiffs who made donations on City roadsides, and those who engaged in political speech and expression along Albuquerque’s roadways.
+Goodwin lawyers Kevin Martin, Jaime Santos (who argued the winning summary judgment motion), Gerard Cedrone and Christopher Herbert partnered with the ACLU of New Mexico in early 2018 to bring the lawsuit, representing plaintiffs who solicited donations along Albuquerque roadways, plaintiffs who made donations on City roadsides, and those who engaged in political speech and expression along Albuquerque’s roadways.
 On behalf of the plaintiffs, the Goodwin team argued that the ordinance was not narrowly tailored because it prohibited far more speech than necessary to achieve the City’s stated safety goals, and because the City had not met its burden to demonstrate that it attempted any number of less-speech-restrictive alternatives (such as enforcing existing traffic-safety laws) before banning speech.
 The district court granted summary judgment for plaintiffs on July 19, 2019, holding that nearly every one of the challenged ordinance’s provisions was unconstitutional.

 The court’s decision aligns with a series of cases across the country in which Goodwin teams (each led by Kevin Martin) have successfully defended the free speech rights of their clients.
 These efforts have resulted in the repealing or overturning of panhandling ordinances in cities such as Portland, Maine, Worcester, Massachusetts, Lowell, Massachusetts and Tampa, Florida.